The improvement — integrated DAS, DSS and DTS measurements

 Through continuous analyses of the backscattered signal from successive incident pulses, dynamic profiles of temperature, strain, and acoustics are realized as a continuous 2D function of recording time and distance along the fibre.

-ULTIMA DTS can be used to monitor for both detection of hot spots and cryogenic process monitoring.
-Fibre optic cable can be installed to provide coverage for above ground or buried vessels.
+can be used to detect hot spots and monitor cryogenic processes.
+Fibre optic cable can be installed to provide coverage on above ground or buried vessels.

 A diverse range of applications including leakage and intrusion detection can be implemented for storage tank integrity monitoring.